 This will ensure the user account is created.

 Enter the username and password created above.
-With this account, this user can access the FTP server internally or externally.
+In addition, This account allows this user to access the FTP server internally or externally.

-As you can see, the user we created was able to access the FTP server via the web browser.
-You may wish to access the FTP server via the FileZilla client etc. To do this, please follow the steps described in this guide: Access FTP Server from your browser: How to create a shortcut and access Filezilla from Windows Explorer.
+Nonetheless, the user we created could access the FTP server via the web browser.
+You may wish to access the FTP server via the FileZilla client etc. Consequently, To do this, please follow the steps in this guide: Access FTP Server from your browser: How to create a shortcut and access Filezilla from Windows Explorer.

 – Double-click the FTP Authorization Rules option.